StreetLamp05/multilingual/README.md

 # multilingual
-** A repository of simple mini projects to solidify fundamentals in different programming languages... for the purpose of making sure I am comfortable leetcoding in my languages. **
+**A repository of simple mini projects to solidify fundamentals in different programming languages... for the purpose of making sure I am comfortable leetcoding in my languages.**

-Absolutely — here’s a **progressive list of short, simple coding projects**, each one focusing on a few key concepts while **naturally building on one another**.
-These projects are language-agnostic and perfect for self-teaching any language, especially if your goal is to start *LeetCoding* confidently.

 ---